-FINANCIAL AID POLICIES for the Master of Science in Nursing and Bachelor of Science in Nursing at the Orlando (Lake Mary), Florida campus
+FINANCIAL AID POLICIES for the Accelerated Bachelor of Science in Nursing

 Refund Policy

 Definitions.
 As used in this Refund Policy, these terms shall have the following meaning:

 "Quarter" is the period for which students are charged.
 Each quarter consists of 12 weeks of instruction.
 Three quarters constitute an academic year.